prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 ### Information Requirements

 Regardless of how you choose to capture and display inputs and outputs, make sure the user sees only properly-formatted values.
-Rates should be formatted with a percent sign (`%`) and dollar amounts should be formatted as USD with a dollar sign (`$`) and two decimal places.
+Rates should be formatted with a percent sign (%) and dollar amounts should be formatted as USD with a dollar sign ($) and two decimal places.

 #### Inputs

 Your system should accept the following user inputs:

-  1. The client's **current age**.
+  1. The client's **current age**, as a whole positive number.
-  2. The client's **desired retirement age**.
+  2. The client's **desired retirement age**, as a whole positive number.
   3. The client's current amount of savings (i.e. **initial savings balance**).
 Assume the client does not have any debt.
   4. The amount of money the client plans to contribute to savings each year (i.e. **annual contribution**).
 Assume contributions are made at the end of each year, after interest has been accrued.
   5. A projected annual growth rate for the client's savings (i.e **annual interest rate**).
 Assume interest will compound on an annual basis (at the end of each year), not on a monthly basis.